thegetty/artists-things/content/things/06-book.md

 [^6]: His marks begin with the section on oil painting, xciii.
 Saint-Aubin put a cross by the statement that yellow and red orpiment should be used pure and not mixed; and on xcxvi, by the statement that retouches should be made with darks, not lights.
 “Particularly” is underlinedon cii for mixing vegetable colors with eel bile.
 Page numbers to the *Dictionnaire portatif* will hereafter be given in brackets in the text.

-[^7]: See *Oeuvres de Desgodets, Traité de la commodité de l’architecture*, copied by Jean Pinard, {{BnF}}, Département des Estampes et de la Photographie, Pet Fol-HA-23.
+[^7]: See *Oeuvres de Desgodets, Traité de la commodité de l’architecture*, copied by Jean Pinard, [[BnF]], Département des Estampes et de la Photographie, Pet Fol-HA-23.

 [^8]: Jean-François Bédard, *Decorative Games: Ornament, Rhetoric and Noble Culture in the Work of Gilles-Marie Oppenord (1672–1742)* (Newark: Associate University Presses, 2011), 18–19, 21.